code-gorilla-au/squire/README.md

 ## Pre ingestion (Deprecated + removed)
-Was causing inconsistent behaviour with duckdb bindings do decided to remove from workflow.
+Was causing inconsistent behaviour with duckdb bindings so decided to remove from workflow.

 First run you will need to create your products from the form provided.